Home > Analyses > Energy > Phillips 66

 Stock Price Action Analysis

-The weekly stock chart illustrates Phillips 66’s price movements over the last 100 weeks, highlighting key levels and trend shifts:
+The following weekly chart illustrates Phillips 66’s stock price movement and volatility over the past 100 weeks:

 stock price